I want a cat.

 - Did I mention that I’m allergic?

-The boyfriend was in town last week and as we took a walk around the neighborhood, I paused near a large wooded area.
+The boy was in town last week and as we took a walk around the neighborhood, I paused near a large wooded area.

 “Do you hear that?”
 I asked.